AiursoftWeb/Tracer/readme.md

 ## How to run locally

-1. Excute `bower install` to download all front-end packages
 2. Excute `dotnet restore` to restore all dotnet requirements
 3. Excute `dotnet run` to run the app
 4. Use your browser to view [http://localhost:5000](http://localhost:5000)